lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:1(E) STRINGS AND MATH FUNCTION
+# Ex.No:2(A) CLASS AND OBJECT

 ## QUESTION:
-Write a java program to replace each space with a hyphen.
+Define a class Teacher with attributes: name (String), subject (String), and experience (int, years).

 ## AIM:
-To write a Java program that replaces all spaces in a given string with hyphens (-).
+To define a Java class Teacher with attributes name, subject, and experience.

 ## ALGORITHM :
-1. Start the program and create a Scanner object.
+1. Create a class named Teacher.
-2. Read a string input from the user.
+2. Declare attributes name, subject, and experience.
-3. Use the replace() method to replace all spaces with -.
+3. Define a constructor to initialize these attributes.
-4. Display the modified string.
+4. Add a method displayDetails() to print teacher details.
 5. End the program.